 Individual Attributes are composed of:

-- General Cognitive Ability — This can be thought of as intelligence, which is linked to biology, rather than experience .
-While the Army conducts general entrance exams to measure the intelligence levels of new recruits, the civilian world generally relies on other means, such as the applicant's educational grade level to make a very rough guess on the worker's intelligence .
+General Cognitive Ability — This can be thought of as intelligence, which is linked to biology, rather than experience .
+While the Army conducts general entrance exams to measure the intelligence levels of new recruits, the civilian world generally relies on other means, such as the applicant's educational level and grades to make a rough guess on the worker's intelligence .

-- Personality — These are any characteristics that help the performers to cope with complex organizational situations.
-Some people use the terms personality, traits, or attitudes interchangeably.
+Personality — These are any characteristics that help the performers to cope with complex organizational situations.
+Some people use the terms personality, traits, and attitudes interchangeably.

 Competencies are the heart of the model:

-- Problem-Solving Skills — These are the performers' creative abilities to solve unusual and normally ill-defined organizational problems.
+Problem-Solving Skills — These are the performers' creative abilities to solve unusual and ill-defined organizational problems.

-- Social Judgement Skills — This is the capacity to understand people and social systems.
+Social Judgment Skills — This is the capacity to understand people and social systems.
 They enable the performers to work with each other.

-- Knowledge — This is the accumulation of information and the mental structures used to organize that information (schema).
+Knowledge — This is the accumulation of information and the mental structures used to organize the information (schema - a mental model of a person, object or situation).
 Knowledge results from developing an assortment of complex schemata for learning and organizing data (knowledge structure).

 Outcomes refers to the degree that the person has successfully performed his or her duties.
 It is measured by standard external criteria.
 Tasks basically fit in this component of the capability model; while competencies and attributes allows one to effectively perform the tasks.

-1. The first attribute, General Cognitive Ability, is the only one that normally remains consistently stable over a person's life time.
-However, it can be compensated for by the second attribute, Crystalized Cognitive Ability.
+.
+The first attribute, General Cognitive Ability, is the only one that normally remains consistently stable over a person's lifetime.
+However, it can be compensated for by the second attribute, Crystallized Cognitive Ability.

-2. The majority of organizations will have no real means to distinguish between General Cognitive Ability and Crystalized Cognitive Ability since they normally only use very rough measures to get some idea of a persons intelligence level (and even these do not normally come close).
-Thus you might want to combine the two together for you project.
-But no matter which way you decide to go, this does gives you a place to put a person's “diploma” or other general cognitive abilities if your mapping project decides that they are needed.
+The majority of organizations will have no real means to distinguish between General Cognitive Ability and Crystalized Cognitive Ability since they normally only use rough measures to get some idea of a person’s intelligence level (and even these do not normally come close).
+Thus, you might want to combine the two together for your project.
+However, no matter which way you decide to go, this does gives you a place to put a person's “diploma” or other general cognitive abilities if your mapping project decides that they are needed.

 McClelland, D.C.
 (1973).
 Testing for competence rather than for intelligence.
 American Psychologist, 28, 1-14.

-Northouse, Peter, (2004).
+Northouse, P. (2004).
 Leadership Theory and Practice.
-Thousand Oaks, CA.: Sage Publications.
+Thousand Oaks, CA: Sage Publications.